No Products in the Cart

 If you’ll be buying new peripherals—such as a backup drive, wired mouse, scanner, or external monitor—the faster and more up-to-date Thunderbolt 3 port should work well, but if your graduate already has older peripherals, they may prefer a laptop that supports those peripherals without extra adapters.
 We can provide expert advice about your specific situation.

 All in all, the sweet spot between price, portability, and features for a college student is the 13-inch MacBook Pro.
-If a large screen is paramount, consider adding an external display or moving to the 15-inch MacBook Pro.
-And for those who favor the ultimate in portability or need to keep costs down, the MacBook and MacBook Air are worth a look, despite their slower performance.
+If a large screen is paramount, consider adding an external display or moving to the 16-inch MacBook Pro.
+And for those who favor the ultimate in portability or need to keep costs down, the MacBook Air is worth a look, despite its slower performance.